stevenwijaya18/Free-Fall-Module-with-PhotoResistor/README.md

     * Set **CKSEL Fuses** to: `(1111) Ext.
 Crystal 8.0- MHz`
     * Set **Clock Frequency** to: `16MHz`
 5. Run the simulation.
+6. If you want to connect the proteus simulation with the python interface serial, add compim components for virtual communication.

 ## 🐛 Troubleshooting
 * **Garbage Data in Serial?** Ensure both the code and the Serial Monitor/Proteus Terminal are set to **57600 baud**.